aws-deepracer-community/deepracer-for-cloud/docs/metrics.md

 As this is an automatically provisioned dashboard you are not able to save changes to it, however you can copy it by clicking on the small cog icon to enter the dashboard settings page, and then clicking `Save as` to make an editable copy.

+A full user guide on how to work the dashboards is available on the [Grafana website](https://grafana.com/docs/grafana/latest/dashboards/use-dashboards/).